holandes22/rafee/DESIGN.md

 /teams CRUD [admin]
 /repositories CRUD [admin]
 /slideshows READ [user] WRITE [admin]
-/templates GET [admin]--> A list of currently available template names in the file system /rendered-templates/:id GET [user,admin] --> :id is formed by the team name and the name of the folder that contains the template (e.g. css-commits).
+/templates READ [admin]--> A list of currently available template in the file system (name, data_src) /slides READ [user,admin] --> :id is formed by the team name and the name of the folder that contains the template (e.g. css-commits).
+The response is a task id /tasks READ [user,admin]
-The rendered template is within the "data" key, {"data": <rendered-html>}

 Authentication
 --------------

 By default there is no security (no TLS, no credentials verification) as this is an internal project to use in the team, so it is trust based.
 User is identified by token to allow plugin auth backends if needed (oauth for example).